Hexagonal Bottle, Vessels Type, Series A

 Not on View

-Neck free blown.
-Body blown into a three-part mold of three vertical sections (MCT IV).
-Mold seams between panels 2 and 3, 4 and 5, and 6 and 1 meet off center on underside of base.
-Relief crisp, but difficult to distinguish because of weathering.
-Vertical tool mark at base of neck.
+The neck was free blown, and the body was formed in a three-part mold of three vertical sections (MCT IV).
+Mold seams between panels 2 and 3, 4 and 5, and 6 and 1 meet off center on the underside of the base.
+The relief is crisp but difficult to discern due to weathering.
+A vertical tool mark is visible at the base of the neck.

-Flaring rim, partially folded outward, upward, and inward.
-Cylindrical neck.
-Bulbous body with greatest diameter halfway between center and base.
-Low, offset base with irregular flat underside.
+The rim flares outward and is partially folded outward, upward, and inward.
+The cylindrical neck leads to a bulbous body with its widest diameter halfway between the center and base.
+The low, offset base has an irregular flat underside.

 Published ReferencesStern, E. Marianne, Roman Mold-Blown Glass: The First Through Sixth Centuries, Rome, Italy, "L'Erma" di Bretschneider in association with the Toledo Museum of Art, 1995, cat. no. 22, pp. 120-121, Fig. 72, p.
 117.